videre-project/MTGOSDK/README.md

 ## What is MTGOSDK?

-**MTGOSDK** is a collection of C# libraries for interfacing with the **Magic: The Gathering Online (MTGO)** client.
+**MTGOSDK** is a collection of .NET/C# libraries for interfacing with the **Magic: The Gathering Online (MTGO)** client.
 It provides common APIs for reading from and interacting with the MTGO client in real-time, enabling developers to build tools and applications that can interact with any running instance of MTGO.

-These APIs cover a wide range of functionality of the MTGO client, including:

-- **Chat**: Stream and read chat messages and game logs from any channel.
-- **Collection**: Query the MTGO collection for cards, decks, binders, etc.
-- **Events**: Subscribe to and read state changes and events from the MTGO client.
-- **Interface**: Interact with and mock MTGO client's user interface elements.
-- **Play**: Query events and read the current game state, including from replays.
-- **Settings**: Read, export, and import user preferences and settings.
-- **Trade**: Query trade offers, trade history, and any current trade sessions.
-- **Users**: Query user profiles, including friends and other players.
-- and more...

-You can also check out the [FAQ](/docs/FAQ.md) for common questions about the SDK, and the project's [examples](/examples) for demo applications built with the SDK.

-## Overview
+MTGOSDK was originally developed to support the [Videre Tracker](https://github.com/videre-project/tracker) project, a real-time game tracker for MTGO.
+However, the SDK has been designed to be general-purpose and can be used to build a wide variety of applications that interact with MTGO.

 This SDK contains several lightweight packages (with minimal dependencies outside of the .NET runtime) designed to be easy to use and integrate into existing applications.
 They are built entirely in C# on top of the .NET Core runtime and are compatible with .NET 5.0 and later.

+## Documentation

+The [SDK documentation](/docs/README.md) is organized into the following sections:
+- [Getting Started](/docs/getting-started.md) — a quick guide to getting started with the SDK.
+- [API Reference](/docs/api-reference.md) — a detailed reference of the SDK's APIs and classes.
+- [Architecture](/docs/architecture/README.md) — an overview of the SDK's design and architecture.

+Refer to the [FAQ](/docs/FAQ.md) for common questions about the SDK, and the project's [examples](/examples) for demo applications built with the SDK.

+## Overview

 Below is a brief overview of the packages included in the SDK: